AmmieNyami/ammienyami.github.io/content/about.md

 ## Games

-The first game I've really gotten into was Minecraft, so it's naturally one of my favorite games, even though I don't play it as often anymore.
+The first game I've really gotten into was Minecraft, so it's naturally one of my favorite games, even though I don't play it very often anymore.

 Other games I really like are Undertale and Deltarune.
 These two games are amazing and they are a big inspiration for my game projects.